-For many individuals, being able to obtain restorative sleep for the first time in a long time can really change their life.
+For many individuals, being able to obtain restorative sleep for the first time in a long time can really change their lives.
 We have heard from numerous thankful partners who are no longer having to deal with being kept awake because of the snorer next to them.

 CAUSES OF SNORING